Sustainable Food in Hull

 The Growers Network links many food growing projects in Hull

-Hull Harvest Feastival is a shared community meal held in the autumn, using surplus local grown produce from allotments and food growing projects.
-The fresh ingredients are cooked by local chefs and a delicious meal is served, free of charge.
-Held in Hull City Centre, Hull Harvest Feastival happened in 2015, 2016, 2017 and 2018.
-The last two Feastivals took place as part of the Freedom Festival and have now been rebranded as Freedom Feastival, which is still a shared community meal using local produce from allotments and community gardens harvested and prepared by volunteers.
+Hull Harvest Feastival was held in Hull City Centre in 2015, 2016, 2017 and 2018; a shared community meal in the autumn, using surplus local grown produce from allotments and food growing projects, the fresh ingredients cooked by local chefs so that a delicious meal can be served, free of charge.
+The last two Feastivals took place as part of the Freedom Festival and were rebranded as Freedom Feastival, still a shared community meal using local produce from allotments and community gardens harvested and prepared by volunteers.